Is it illegal to feed seagulls?

 - It affects my health

-- It encourage me to steal food and waste
+- It encourages me to steal food and waste

 - It makes us gulls aggressive towards humans